getodk/docs/docs/central-users.rst

 Web User Roles
 --------------

 Central features Role-based User permissioning for Web Users.
-Web Users can either be system-level administrators in which case they can perform all actions on all resources across the system, or they can be given specific Roles in one or more Projects.
+Web Users can either be system-level administrators which can perform all actions on all resources across the system, or they can be given specific Roles in one or more Projects.

-Central currently defines four Project-level Roles: Administrator, Project Manager, Project Viewer, and Data Collector.
+Central currently defines three Project-level Roles:

+- **Project Managers** can perform any action on their assigned Project
+- **Project Viewers** only see created Forms and Submissions within the Project they are assigned to, and cannot edit anything
+- **Data Collectors** may see the list of all Forms in the Project, and retrieve basic information about them, but may only create new Submissions.
+They cannot see any Submissions.
+This Role is similar to :ref:`App Users <central-users-app-overview>` except that Data Collectors always see every Form in a Project and only use Web Forms.

-Central roles allow the following:
+Central Roles allow the following:

 +----------------------------------+---------------+-----------------+----------------+----------------+
 | Action                           | Administrator | Project Manager | Project Viewer | Data Collector |